 - 6 tablespoons butter, softened at room temperature

 - Salt to taste

 - Heat the oven to 400 degrees.

-- Spread about a ½-inch deep layer of salt on the bottom of an 8 x12-inch heavy casserole dish or baking pan.
+- Spread about a ½-inch deep layer of salt on the bottom of an 8 x 12-inch heavy casserole or baking dish.
 Nestle the potatoes in the salt, then pour the remaining salt evenly all around the potatoes (a portion of their tops will be uncovered).

-- Make a slit down the center of each potato and top each with a tablespoon of butter.
-Season with salt and additional rosemary if desired.
+- Make a slit down the center of each potato and smoosh the tops to open.
+Divide the butter over the potato flesh.
+Sprinkle with salt and serve.

 Courses side dish